remult/remult/docs/docs/lifecycle-hooks.md

 ## Lifecycle Event Args

-Each life cycle event receives an instance of the relevant entity and an event args of type `LifecycleEvent`.
+Each lifecycle event receives an instance of the relevant entity and an event args of type `LifecycleEvent`.
 The `LifecycleEvent` object provides various fields and methods to interact with the entity and its context.
 Here are the fields available in the `LifecycleEvent`:

 - `isNew`: A boolean indicating whether the entity is new (being created).
 - `fields`: A reference to the entity's fields, allowing you to access and modify field values.